 Community resilience and safety are a shared responsibility.

-We'll focus on local neighbourhoods, maintaining community assets, being prepared for environmental change, connecting people and building community knowledge.
+We focused on local neighbourhoods, maintaining community assets, being prepared for environmental change, connecting people and building community knowledge.

 Based on our research and what we've heard from community during other engagement activities, we think that this work will help to make Banyule safer and more resilient.